 - 10 PD Hours

 In this course, participants will discuss and apply strategies for helping students to understand motivation and how it influences their thoughts and behaviors.
-Participants will read Daniel Pink's Drive as background for the discussions.
+Participants will read Saundra McGuire's Teach Students How to Learn as background for the discussions.
 In registering for this course, you are committing to attend two meetings, read the book, and develop one activity/lesson on motivation.

 - 4. LFMP1151 Reading Circle (topics vary from year to year)